awl4114awl/suspected-data-exfiltration-mde/README.md

 ---

-#### **Summary**
+#### Summary
-This Advanced Hunting dataset validates a deliberate, automated PowerShell execution chain culminating in network communication consistent with **RCE** and **potential data exfiltration**.
+This Advanced Hunting dataset validates a deliberate, automated PowerShell execution chain culminating in network communication consistent with RCE and potential data exfiltration.
-Evidence aligns with known threat behaviors in the **MITRE ATT&CK** framework and confirms my original hypothesis of **malicious insider activity**.
+Evidence aligns with known threat behaviors in the MITRE ATT&CK framework and confirms my original hypothesis of malicious insider activity**.

 ---

 ### 5️⃣ Investigation

-**Goal:** Investigate suspicious findings, identify potential TTPs, and map observed behaviors to the MITRE ATT&CK framework.
+Goal: Investigate suspicious findings, identify potential TTPs, and map observed behaviors to the MITRE ATT&CK framework.

-**Activity:** I dug deeper into `DeviceProcessEvents` to determine the scope of activity surrounding the suspicious script and any attacker-like execution chains.
+Activity: I dug deeper into `DeviceProcessEvents` to determine the scope of activity surrounding the suspicious script and any attacker-like execution chains.

-**Query Used**
+Query Used

 ```kusto
 DeviceProcessEvents